Pre-nursery and nursery school admissions

-For pre-nursery applications you will be notified in writing of the decision as follows:
+For pre-nursery/nursery applications you will be notified in writing of the decision as follows:

 The entry of children into primary schools is controlled and administered by an 'Admissions Authority’ except for voluntary aided schools.
 For non-voluntary aided schools this is Merthyr Tydfil County Borough Council and for voluntary aided schools it’s the Governing body of the school.